Pediatric Spinal Trauma

 What are the signs and symptoms of Pediatric Spinal Trauma?

-The signs and symptoms of spinal trauma vary based on where the injury occurred, and can include:
+The signs and symptoms of spinal trauma differ depending on how serious the injury was.
+They can include:

 - Difficulty controlling the bladder and bowels